Conman1161/johnathan-dazzle/README.md

 Welcome to the repository for Johnathan Dazzle, written by [@Conman1161](https://twitter.com/conman1161)!
 Dazzle is a Discord bot focused on rolling dice for tabletop RPGs.

+You can join the support server, which has the bot invite link, [here](https://discord.gg/ZUJAMnh)

 # Table of Contents

 - [Commands](#Commands)